Mike-Veilleux/eye-exercise/README.md

 Eyes are following the mouse movement on screen.
 This exercise targets a few skills building
 - “onmousemove” event subscription
 - Reading mouse event properties
-- Usage of “absolute” and “relative” in CSS.
+- Usage of “absolute” and “relative” in CSS

 ## Install
 Clone this repo and launch the eyes.html file in your browser.